 According to Paul Rolland, an influential violin pedagogue, the downward slope of the chin rest allows the concentration of support near the neck, leveraged against the weight of the instrument, on the collarbone which functions as the fulcrum.

 Susan Kempter, the author of How Muscles Learn, emphasized the importance of having the head tilted towards the violin instead of away from the violin.
 A bad head angle is often the result of students trying to look at the fingerboard directly.
-It is important to know that violin-playing is ultimately an aural-kinetic process, where the fingers learn to hit the right note by muscle memory, guided by the ears.
+It is important to know that violin-playing is ultimately an aural-tactile process, where the fingers learn to hit the right note by muscle memory, guided by the ears.

 A twisted neck can also be the result of the player unabled to find the right alignment between the jaw bone and the ridge of the chin rest.
 If we think of the chin as the part of the jaw directly under the nose, the head should be in contact with the chin rest to the left side of the chin (in other words, the left jaw).
-Some people suggested that it should not be called the “chin” rest in the first place!
+Some people even suggested that it should not be called the “chin” rest in the first place!

 Chin rest can be placed on the side (the plate on the left side, with the feet mounted either on the side or over the tailpiece) or in the center (the plate on top of the tailpiece, with the feet mounted over the tailpiece).
 There are two factors to consider when selecting the placement of the chin rest:

 1) The flexibility of the left shoulder joint – When the chin rest is on the side, the left shoulder is required to extend forward slightly in order to form a good hand shape on the fingerboard.
 Players who find this uncomfortable will benefit from a chin rest that is placed on top of the tailpiece.

 2) The length of the arm – Players with short arms will find it difficult to reach the tip of the bow if the chin rest is on the side.
 In this case, a chin rest in the center helps to bring the violin closer to the tip of the bow.